 - Student Services Center: The Student Services Center in 11-120 offers one-stop information from Student Financial Services, Student Employment, and the Registrar's Office.
 Their website has extensive detail about financial aid, billing and payment, and student employment.

-- Student Financial Services: Information, forms, and publications for students and parents parents about paying for an MIT education—helpful background for an advisor.
-Don't miss the Director's Blog: it's full of useful tips as well as weird humor.
+- Student Financial Services: Information, forms, and publications for students and parents parents about paying for an MIT education.

 - Housing: Specifics on each of the residence halls; housing application procedures, forms and deadlines; details on the special housing programs; and answers to commonly asked questions.

-- Athletics and Physical Education: Directory of coaches (useful if your advisee is too busy with practice and games to contact you).
-Details of the Physical Education requirement; listings and schedules for PE classes; information on club, intramural, and varsity sports.
-MIT
+- Athletics and Physical Education: Details of the Physical Education requirement; listings and schedules for PE classes; information on club, intramural, and varsity sports.
+Directory of coaches.

-- Global Education and Career Development Center: Lots of resources for finding summer internships, global opportunities, and planning for after graduation, including a downloadable Career Development Workbook, industry and interview guides, workshop schedules, and programs with alumni.
+- Global Education and Career Development Center: Resources for pre-med/pre-health, summer internships, global opportunities, and planning for after graduation, including a career development and graduate school application advice and more.